What Are Closing Costs on a House? How to Calculate and Reduce them?

 When selling a home, having an experienced real estate attorney on your side is always a good idea.
 An attorney will ensure all the legal paperwork is in place and that the real estate transaction progresses smoothly through closing.
 The attorney fee can range from $500 to $1,000, depending on the complexity of the sale.

-A survey is necessary to determine the property’s boundaries and ensure that there are no encroachments or easements on the property.
+A survey is necessary to determine the property’s boundaries and ensure no encroachments or easements on the property.
 This fee typically ranges from $500 to $600 but can be higher for unusually sized or shaped parcels.

 Credits toward closing costs are sometimes offered to buyers by sellers to make their property more attractive.
 Sometimes, the buyer may request a credit toward their closing costs.